rossgeesman/rossgeesman.github.io/_posts/2014-12-28-gems-for-asynchronous-tasks.markdown

 Sidekiq
 -------

-Sidekiq is similar to Resque in that it also uses Redis for the job queue, and you set it up by making your workers in something like app/workers/my_worker.rb as you can see below.
+[Sidekiq][sidekiq] is similar to Resque in that it also uses Redis for the job queue, and you set it up by making your workers in something like app/workers/my_worker.rb as you can see below.
 {% highlight ruby %}
 class MyWorker
   include Sidekiq::Worker